Gray categories with duals and their diagrams: Strictification for Gray categories with duals

 which clearly commutes if $\uline\alpha=\emptyset_{\uline F}$ or $\uline\alpha=(\alpha,1)$.
 For $\uline\alpha=(\alpha,-1)$, we consider the following diagram whose boundary corresponds to the diagram \eqref{redbox}

-The two triangles in this diagram commute due to identity \eqref{Deltagamma}.
-The parallelogram at the top of the diagram commutes due to the naturality of the 3-morphisms $\kappa_{\mu,\nu}: \#\nu\Box\#\mu\Rrightarrow\#(\mu\Box\nu)$ and the quadrilateral on the right of the diagram due to the naturality of the 3-morphism $\Gamma_\mu: *\#*\#\mu\Rrightarrow\mu$.
+The triangle and the bottom quadrilateral in this diagram commute due to identity \eqref{Deltagamma}.
+The parallelogram at the top of the diagram commutes due to the naturality of the 3-morphisms $\kappa_{\mu,\nu}: \#\nu\Box\#\mu\Rrightarrow\#(\mu\Box\nu)$ and the quadrilateral on the right of the diagram due to the naturality of the 3-morphism $\Gamma_\mu: *\#{*}\#\mu\Rrightarrow\mu$.
 The heptagon in this diagram can be subdivided as

 The upper quadrilateral in this diagram commutes due to relation \eqref{twistbox} and the rectangle below it by naturality of the 3-morphism $\kappa_{\mu,\nu}: \#\nu\Box\#\mu\Rrightarrow\#(\mu\Box\nu)$.
 The quadrilateral at the bottom of the diagram commutes due to the naturality of the tensorator and the hexagon on the right due to identity \eqref{gamgraycomp}.
-The heptagon on the left commutes by naturality of the tensorator and of the 3-morphisms $\kappa_{\mu,\nu}: \#\nu\Box\#\mu\Rrightarrow\#(\mu\Box\nu)$, $\Phi_F: 1_{\#F}\Rrightarrow\#1_F$, $\Gamma_\mu: *\#*\#\mu\Rrightarrow\mu$ and $\Theta_\mu:\#\#\Rrightarrow\mu$ together with identity \eqref{gamuncomp}.
+The heptagon on the left commutes by naturality of the tensorator and of the 3-morphisms $\kappa_{\mu,\nu}: \#\nu\Box\#\mu\Rrightarrow\#(\mu\Box\nu)$, $\Phi_F: 1_{\#F}\Rrightarrow\#1_F$, $\Gamma_\mu: *\#{*}\#\mu\Rrightarrow\mu$ and $\Theta_\mu:\#\#\Rrightarrow\mu$ together with identity \eqref{gamuncomp}.
 Hence, the diagram commutes, which implies that diagram \eqref{boxstar} commutes.
 This in turn proves the commutativity of diagram \eqref{redbox} for 2-morphisms $\uline\alpha=(\alpha, -1)$.

 For general 2-morphisms $\uline\alpha=(\uline\alpha_n,...,\uline\alpha_1)$ the commutativity of diagram \eqref{redbox} follows directly from the identities \eqref{iotacomp} and $\xi_{\uline\alpha\uline\circ\uline\beta}=\xi_{\uline\beta}\circ\xi_{\uline\alpha}$.
-This proves that $\uline *$ defines a strict functor of strict tricategories $\uline *:\uline{\mac G}\to\uline{\mac G}^{op}$ with trivial coherence data and $\uline*\uline*=1$.
+This proves that $\uline *$ defines a strict functor of 2-strict tricategories $\uline *:\uline{\mac G}\to\uline{\mac G}^{op}$ with trivial coherence data and $\uline*\uline*=1$.

 4. It remains to prove the identity $\uline*\uline\#\uline *\uline \#=1$.
 It is obvious that this identity holds for 1- and 2-morphisms.
 To prove that it holds for 3-morphisms $\uline\Psi:\uline\alpha\Rrightarrow\uline\beta$, we consider the diagram